jiwooproity/jiwooproity/README.md

 < Work /> : I'm currently working as a Front-end developer at Dejay.

-< Hobby /> : I like assemble custom keyboard, and develop some software.
+< Hobby /> : I like assemble custom keyboard and develop anything software.

 < Status /> : Recently, I am studying English for open source contribution activities and learning rust language